 You may be wondering ‘Why is my printer printing lines?’
 When you need to print urgently, this issue can be extremely frustrating if there are missing lines or streaks on the page you’ve just printed.

-A printer printing lines on the page is normally caused by a blocked, dirty or damaged print head.
-Blocked ink cartridge nozzles, or not removing protective seals correctly when you installed a new cartridge can also cause missing lines of print.
+A printer printing lines on the page are normally caused by a blocked, dirty, or damaged print head.
+Blocked ink cartridge nozzles, or not removing protective seals correctly when you installed a new ink cartridge can also cause missing lines of print.

-Learn how to fix the printing lines issue, by firstly choosing from the following:
+Learn how to fix the printing lines issue, by first choosing from the following: